jesperancinha/jeorg-spring-master-test-drives/docs/reminders/Reminders.md

 ## 10 @Transactional propagation modes

 1. `MANDATORY` - A transaction must exist
-2. `NESTED` - Exectus withing a nested transaction
+2. `NESTED` - Executes withing a nested transaction.
+It behaves as `REQUIRED` if no transaction exists.
 3. `NOT_SUPPORTED` - Stops existing transactions, if any, and executes non-transactional.
 4. `REQUIRED` - Always runs in a transactional mode and creates a new transaction if none exists
 5. `REQUIRES_NEW` - Creates a new transaction regardless if one already exist